How to Create Facebook Ad Content That Get Results14 Min Read

 3. Featuring irresistible CTAs

 The text of your ad must be compelling and interesting to your viewers.
-It can be quite difficult to compose effective headlines and descriptions given the limited space and character limits, but there are some key guidelines that can help you writing effective Call to Actions for Facebook ads.
+It can be quite difficult to compose effective headlines and descriptions given the limited space and character limits, but there are some key guidelines that can help you write effective Call to Actions for Facebook ads.

 In this article, we focus on the textual and visual aspects of a Facebook ad.
 We break down successful ad design practices into simple actionable steps, which can help you create great Facebook ads with ease.